qwj/lazy-python/README.md

 lazy-python
 ===========

-A Python Lazy Programming library.
+A Python lazy programming library with implicit parallel and other optimizations for Functional Programming.

 Overview
 -----------